 Added Hanging Storage

 Next, Denis mounted a rack to store Christine's accessories, including sunglasses and scarves.
-The hanging rack is actually a wire basket from Ikea turned upside down.
-It's the perfect size and shape to hold Christine's extensive collection of designer sunglasses.Continue to 8 of 8 below.
+The hanging rack is a wire basket from Ikea turned upside down.
+It's the perfect size and shape to hold Christine's extensive collection of designer sunglasses.Continue to 7 of 7 below.

 The Finished Product